Beginner

 So your coffee can be done in a minute, while your final balance update takes a little longer to show up.

 Crypto cards still authorize instantly through Visa.
-Settlement can happen onchain after the merchant finalizes, which is why balance updates can feel clearer than with traditional banks.
+Settlement can happen after the merchant finalizes, which is why balance updates can feel clearer than with traditional banks.

 Are You Paying With SOL?